katzenpost/katzenpost/docs/specs/pki.rst

 -----------------

-   As described in section "2.1 PKI Protocol Schedule", the Directory Authority servers begin the voting process 2 hours after epoch beginning.
+   As described in section "2.1 PKI Protocol Schedule", the Directory Authority servers begin the voting process 1/8 of an epoch period after the start of a new epoch.
 Each Authority exchanges vote directory messages with each other.

    Authorities archive votes from other authorities and make them available for retreival.
 Upon receiving a new vote, the authority